 Vitamin E-This is a collective term of eight naturally occuring tocopherols.
 Alpha-tocopherol has the highest activity of the eight.

-Vitamin E functions primarily as an antioxidant.
+antioxidant.
 This antioxidant activity helps us in preventing the nonenzymatic oxidation of polyunsaturated fatty acids from oxygen and free radicals.

 Sources of vitamin E